AlexRaudvee/Visualisations-Recomendations-Draco-LLMs/README.md

-# Visualisations-Recomendations-Draco-LLMs
-Combining logic programming with LLMs for visualization recommendation
+# Combining logic programming with LLMs for visualization recommendation